ezzabuzaid/blog/src/content/blog/rxjs-typeahead.md

 ## Backpressure

 Simply put, it's the pressure of too much incoming data that our system can't handle at once.
-It's like trying to empty a swimming pool with a straw.
-You can't do it all at once, so you have to take it slow and steady.
+Think of conveyer belt in a factory, if the belt is moving too fast, the workers won't be able to keep up with the incoming products.

 In a typeahead scenario, If we let every keystroke from every user hit our server for query processing, we're going to overwhelm it faster than a JavaScript framework becomes outdated.
 In technical terms, this rapid influx of data can create a bottleneck, leading to increased latency and resource consumption.